ckruger0/IDD-Fa18-Lab3/README.md

  Voltage relative to force applied appears to have a logarithmic relationship.
 There is rapid rise at the beginning, however there is a clear ceiling where more force is applied linearly however it isn't represented that way in the serial plotter.
 <BR><img src="https://i.imgur.com/cfJY3jK.png">

 **c.
-Can you change the LED fading code values so that you get the full range of output voltages from the LED when using your FSR?**
+Can you change the LED fading code values so that you get the full range of output voltages from the LED when using your FSR?**<BR>
+ Yes, I used the

 **d.
-What resistance do you need to have in series to get a reasonable range of voltages from each sensor?**
+What resistance do you need to have in series to get a reasonable range of voltages from each sensor?**<BR>
+ Both 220 and 100 Ohm resistors seemed to provide reasonable voltage ranges from each sensor.
+Probably need to get to the K levels to start seeing a huge impact?

 **e.
-What kind of relationship does the resistance have as a function of stimulus? (e.g., linear?)**
+What kind of relationship does the resistance have as a function of stimulus? (e.g., linear?)**<BR>
+ Opposite of C1b - as voltage goes up resistance goes down, as the same logarithmic-type relationship.

 ### 2. Accelerometer